decentralized-identity/didcomm.org/docs/pr-guide.md

     * send a PR to the main branch
     * add `[fix]` postfix to the PR title
 4. If update is a `compatible change`
-    - define a new version where minor part must be incremented (for example from 0.1 to 0.2)
+    - define a new version where minor part must be incremented (for example, from 0.1 to 0.2)
     - copy the previous readme.md to the new folder `site/content/protocols/<protocol-name>/<new-protocol-version>`
     - make changes in the `readme.md`
     - send a PR to the main branch
     - add `[compatible]` postfix to the PR title
 5. If update is a `non-compatible change`
-    - define a new version where major part must be incremented (for example from 0.1 to 1.0)
+    - define a new version where major part must be incremented (for example, from 0.1 to 1.0)
     - copy the previous `readme.md` to the new folder `site/content/protocols/<protocol-name>/<new-protocol-version>`
     - make changes in the `readme.md`
     - send a Pull Rrequest to the main branch